Generation-Augmented Generation: A Plug-and-Play Framework for Private Knowledge Injection in Large Language Models: Experimental Setup

 \subsection{Baselines}

-We compare against representative and competitive knowledge-injection baselines under a frozen base model constraint: \textbf{(i) Base-Model-Only}, where Qwen3-8B answers directly without any external knowledge; \textbf{(ii) RAG}, which builds domain corpora by parsing scientific papers with MinerU2.5 \citep{niu2025mineru25decoupledvisionlanguagemodel}, retrieves top-$k$ domain evidence via ColBERTv2 \citep{santhanam2022colbertv2}, and conditions the same base model on the retrieved text; \textbf{(iii) xRAG} \citep{cheng2024xrag}, which performs retrieval augmentation by retrieving the top-1 background passage from the corresponding domain knowledge base and compressing it under an extreme budget; and \textbf{(iv) Expert-Generated Context (EGC)}, where a domain expert model first generates explicit background text that is appended to the base model prompt (i.e., text-level knowledge transfer without a learned knowledge injection interface).
-Oracle routing is treated as a diagnostic upper bound and is reported in Section~\ref{sec:overall}.
+We compare against representative and competitive knowledge-injection baselines: \textbf{(i) Base-Model-Only}, where Qwen3-8B answers directly without any external knowledge; \textbf{(ii) RAG} \citep{lewis2020retrieval}, which builds domain corpora by parsing scientific papers with MinerU2.5 \citep{niu2025mineru25decoupledvisionlanguagemodel}, retrieves top-30 domain candidates via ColBERTv2 \citep{santhanam2022colbertv2}, reranks them with \texttt{bge-reranker-v2-m3}, and conditions the same base model on the top-$k$ retrieved passages; \textbf{(iii) GraphRAG} \citep{edge2024local}, which first uses GPT-4o to construct a graph index and associated community reports offline, then performs query-time local search over the graph-derived index, and finally uses Qwen3-8B to generate the answer; \textbf{(iv) xRAG} \citep{cheng2024xrag}, which performs retrieval augmentation by retrieving the top-1 background passage from the corresponding domain knowledge base and compressing it under an extreme budget; \textbf{(v) Prompt-Tuning} \citep{lester2021power}, which adapts the base model by prepending a small set of learnable soft prompt tokens, where we use 8 virtual tokens and a maximum sequence length of 2048; \textbf{(vi) LoRA SFT} \citep{hu2022lora}, which performs parameter-efficient supervised fine-tuning on the domain QA data using rank-8 LoRA adapters with $\alpha=16$ and a maximum sequence length of 2048, applied to the attention projection modules; and \textbf{(vii) BLADE} \citep{li2025blade}, which adopts a two-step explicit transfer pipeline where a smaller domain model initialized from Qwen3-1.7B and equipped with a learned soft prompt first generates domain knowledge, and the same base model then answers conditioned on the generated text.